 I am not stuck in any belief that makes me feel anything other than loved and loving.

 My comebacks are more important than my setbacks.

 I am willing to confront the fears that live underneath my pain, and I don’t need to judge what I see.

 I will keep choosing love as many times as I need to, because I want to enjoy myself.

 If you haven’t been showing up for your assignment, it’s okay.
 It will show up again, and you’ll show up when you’re ready.

 Be easy with yourself.

-- What fears are you in the process of letting go?
-What name does your fear go by?
+- What fears are you in the process of letting go, bringing to the light, transforming?

-Please share your thoughts, healing insights, precious lessons, and any stories with me in the comments.
+Please share your thoughts, favorite parts of this affirmation, healing insights you’ve gained from falling down and getting back up, and any helpful stories of a shift with me in the comments.

 Send a little light to someone you love; share this affirmation and share the love.